Architect: HMFH Architects

 Glazing Contractor: R & R Window Contractors

-Product: Fireframes® Aluminum Series frames with Pilkington Pyrostop® glass firewall
+Product: Fireframes® Aluminum Series frames with Pilkington Pyrostop® fire-rated glass

 A core objective of the Mill Brook Elementary School renovation in Concord, New Hampshire, was creating an environment that promotes collaborative learning.
 HMFH Architects helped fulfill this vision by developing a multi-use “learning corridor” that brings education beyond the classroom.